Private Consultant Psychiatrist

 Dr Iqbal Mohiuddin

 I am fully registered with the General Medical Council (GMC) in the UK with a licence to practice since 1999, and on the GMC Specialist Register for General Psychiatry since 2013 (GMC number 4579557).
-I am fully indemnified by the Medical Protection Society (MPS) for private medical and psychiatric practice.
+I am fully indemnified by the Medical Protection Society (MPS) for NHS and private medical and psychiatric practice.

 Background, Training, Skills, & Experience

 I was born, bred and educated in London, and I graduated as a medical doctor from University College London (UCL) Medical School in 1999.
 Since 2000, I have trained and worked full-time as a psychiatrist in the NHS in Luton and Bedfordshire, and part-time since 2016.
 I have worked as a Consultant Psychiatrist for people of working age (General Adult Psychiatry) since 2008.
 I have also been successfully treating private patients since 2007.

 Appreciating the mind-body link, I effectively use talking therapies and medication in combination for the safe and timely recovery of my patients.
 I have a special interest in Psychotherapy and I have trained in Cognitive Behavioural Therapy and Human Givens Therapy.
 I follow a biopsychosocial, holistic approach to mental health assessment, treatment, and recovery, and this seems to work well with my patients.
 I am fortunate and grateful to consistently receive positive feedback from my patients and their families, as well as my professional colleagues.

 As well as having extensive experience in successfully treating mood, anxiety, and psychotic disorders, I also have special interests in Addictions Psychiatry and Adult ADHD.
 I am experienced in preparing Independent Expert Psychiatric Reports for the Courts, Solicitors, Occupational Health departments, and private companies and clients.